 '''

 sudo truncate -s 0 /var/log/nexthink/engine.log

+5. Start the Engine:

+sudo systemctl start nxengine@1

 '''

-5. Start the Engine:

 6. Wait for the Collectors to send information.

 After waiting for a reasonable amount of time (one full day, for instance), examine the Engine log as described below: